House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Saw Safety

 • Fire safety – All chop saws create heat.
-Even those that throw off minimal sparks are still creating a very hot surface around the cutting area.
-You should always have an extinguisher on hand, but by ensuring a clear work area with a space of about 6ft around the saw completely free of materials will help prevent fires in the first place.
+Even those that throw off minimal sparks still create a very hot surface around the cutting area.
+You should always have an extinguisher on hand, but ensuring a clear work area with a space of about 6 feet around the saw will help prevent fires in the first place.

 a saw cutting metals